Ivano-Frankivsk Oblast: Historical overview of subdivisions

 When on November 27, 1939, the Soviet regime was established in Stanisławów Voivodeship, the Polish administrative division of it was kept almost the same until January 17, 1940.
-Only two powiats Stryi and Zydaczow were transferred away.
+Only two powiats Stryj and Żydaczów were transferred away.

 On December 4, 1939, the voivodeship was officially renamed into Stanislav Oblast.
 In 1940 the oblast was redivided into 37 raions and two municipalities (cities of oblast subordination).
-The administrative centers of the former raions were following settlements: Bohorodchany (town), Bolekhiv (city), Bilshivtsi (town), Bukachivtsi (village), Burshtyn (town), Voinylov (village), Vyhoda (village), Halych (town), Hvizdets (town), Horodenka (town), Delyatyn (town), Dolyna (city), Zhabie (village), Zhovten (town), Zabolotiv (town), Kalush (city), Kolomyia (city), Korshiv (village), Kosiv (city), Kuty (town), Lanchyn (town), Lysets (town), Nadvirna (city), Novytsya (village), Obertyn (town), Otynya (town), Pechenizhyn (town), Rohatyn (city), Rozhnyativ (town), Snyatyn (city), Solotvyn (town), Stanislav (city), Tlumach (city), Tysmenytsya (town), Chernelytsya (town), Yabluniv (town), Yaremcha (village).
+The administrative centers of the former raions were following settlements: Bohorodchany (town), Bolekhiv (city), Bilshivtsi (town), Bukachivtsi (village), Burshtyn (town), Voinylov (village), Vyhoda (village), Halych (town), Hvizdets (town), Horodenka (town), Delyatyn (town), Dolyna (city), Zhabie (village), Zhovten (town), Zabolotiv (town), Kalush (city), Kolomyia (city), Korshiv (village), Kosiv (city), Kuty (town), Lanchyn (town), Lysets (town), Nadvirna (city), Novytsia (village), Obertyn (town), Otynia (town), Pechenizhyn (town), Rohatyn (city), Rozhniativ (town), Sniatyn (city), Solotvyn (town), Stanislav (city), Tlumach (city), Tysmenytsia (town), Chernelytsia (town), Yabluniv (town), Yaremcha (village).
 Two municipalities were cities of Stanislav and Kolomyia.
-On November 11, 1940, Delyatyn Raion was liquidated.
-On November 16, 1940, Novytsya Raion was re-administrated under town of Perehinske.
+On November 11, 1940, Deliatyn Raion was liquidated.
+On November 16, 1940, Novytsia Raion was re-administrated under town of Perehinske.

 During the World War II the region was occupied by the Nazi Germany (see Operation Barbarossa).
 Along with Lviv, Drohobych and Tarnopil oblasts, it was reorganized on August 1, 1941, into Distrikt Galizien centered in Lemberg and annexed to the General Government.
 The area of the former Stanislav Oblast was divided into three kreis (counties): Kalusz, Stanislau, and Kolomea.
 On July 27, 1944, the region was liberated from the Nazi Germany by the Soviet Army (see Lvov–Sandomierz Offensive).